Mirandadaa/mica-gd300/lectures/w2-ae-basics.md

 To give you an overview of the basic workflow in After Effects, we will create a very simple slideshow video here.

-## Setting up a project
-When you open up After Effects, you will meet an empty project window with a few different panels.
-First thing you need to do is to *save a project*.

 ## Setting up a composition
-A composition or comp is a basic working unit in After Effects.
-A project file (*.aep) will usually have multiple compositions and source files.
+A composition or a comp is a basic working unit in After Effects.
+A project file (.aep) will usually have multiple compositions and source files.
 Create a comp by pressing `Cmd + N` or going to `Composition > New Composition...`.

 ### Composition Name
 Give a descriptive name to your comp.
 For a complex project, it is a good idea to include today's date.
-In my case, I named it `160828_test_01`.
+In my case, I named it `170926-test-01`.

 ### Resolution
 There are a few presets you can select from, but you can also type in width and height yourself.
 We will work with an HD resolution of *1280 x 720 pixels*.